htcondor/htcondor/docs/man-pages/condor_userprio.rst

  Effective Priority
-    The effective priority value of the user, which is used to calculate the user’s share when allocating resources.
+    The effective priority value of the user, which is used to calculate the user's share when allocating resources.
 A lower value means a higher priority, and the minimum value (highest priority) is 0.5.
     The effective priority is calculated by multiplying the real priority by the priority factor.
  Real Priority
     The value of the real priority of the user.
-This value follows the user’s resource usage.
+This value follows the user's resource usage.
  Priority Factor
-    The system administrator can set this value for each user, thus controlling a user’s effective priority relative to other users.
+    The system administrator can set this value for each user, thus controlling a user's effective priority relative to other users.
     This can be used to create different classes of users.
  Res Used
     The number of resources currently used.